Customer trust and data security are key to everything we do.

 Permissions and Authentication

 Access to customer data is limited to authorized employees who require it for their job.
-Shortlist is served 100% over https.
+Worksuite is served 100% over https.
 We have Single Sign-on (SSO) and strong password policies on all internal tools and applications to ensure access to cloud services are protected.
 Click here to review our password policy.

-All data sent to or from Shortlist is encrypted in transit using 256 bit encryption.
+All data sent to or from Worksuite is encrypted in transit using 256 bit encryption.
 Our API and application endpoints are TLS/SSL only and score an “A+” rating on Qualys SSL Labs‘ tests.
 This means we only use strong cipher suites and have features such as HSTS and Perfect Forward Secrecy fully enabled.
 Click here to review our encryption policy.

 Pentests and Vulnerability Scanning